Puriyatha Puthir

-Puriyatha Puthir is a 2017 Indian Tamil-language psychological thriller film directed by Ranjit Jeyakodi (in his directorial debut) and produced by Deepan Boopathy and Ratesh Velu under, Rebel Studio Productions.
+Puriyatha Puthir is a 2017 Indian Tamil-language psychological thriller film directed by Ranjit Jeyakodi in his directorial debut and produced by Deepan Boopathy and Ratesh Velu under, Rebel Studio Productions.
 Vijay Sethupathi, Gayathrie and Mahima Nambiar feature in the leading roles, while the film's music was composed by Sam C. S., while the cinematography was handled by Dinesh B. Krishnan.
-Initially titled as Mellisai, the film began production in 2013, but went through production delays and was only released on 1 September 2017.
+The film began production in 2013, but went through production delays and was only released on 1 September 2017.
+It won three Tamil Nadu State Film Awards: Second Best Film, Best Actor (Sethupathi) and Best Music Director (Sam).

 Plot

 A woman stands at the top of a building, calls someone from her mobile, apologizes, and then commits suicide by jumping from the building.

-The film fast-forwards in time by a few years.
-Kathir, who is an aspiring music director, and his friends, Vinod and DJ, are in a pub.
-Vinod and DJ are desperate about videos of women, while Kathir preaches them not to do so.
-On the way to his music shop, Kathir finds a girl writing her name "Meera" in the drenched window of a bus, and both of them smile at each other.
-A few days later, Kathir is fascinated by a tune heard from the piano in his shop.
-He finds that it was played by Meera.
-Meera orders for a red violin, which she wants to be delivered to her home.
-Kathir himself delivers it to her home, and both of them become friends.
-They both then decide to take their relationship to a further level, becoming lovers.
+A few years later, Kathir, an aspiring music director, and his friends, Vinod and DJ, are in a pub.
+Vinod and DJ are desperate for hot videos of women, while Kathir preaches to them not to do so, which falls on deaf ears.
+On his way to his music shop, Kathir sees a girl writing her name "Meera" on the drenched window of a bus, and they smile at each other.
+A few days later, Kathir is fascinated by a tune he hears from his shop's piano.
+He finds that Meera played it.
+Meera orders a red violin to be delivered to her home.
+Kathir delivers it, and they both become friends.
+They decide to take their relationship to another level, becoming lovers.

-Meanwhile, Vinod is sacked from his job when illicit photos of him with his boss's wife go viral in Facebook.
-Due to the humiliation faced in the office, he hangs himself to death.
-Kathir blames DJ for encouraging Vinod and provoking his suicide, for which DJ reacts indifferently.
+Meanwhile, Vinod is sacked from his job when illicit photos of him with his boss's wife go viral on Facebook.
+Due to the humiliation faced in the office, he hangs himself.
+Kathir blames DJ for encouraging Vinod and provoking his suicide, to which DJ reacts indifferently.

-One day, Kathir gets a photograph of Meera in his cell phone, for which he gets shocked.
-He subsequently gets videos of Meera while she changes her dress in a shop's trial room.
-Kathir rushes to the shop where she is shopping and indulges in a fight with the employees there.
-Meera gets irritated by Kathir's behavior and demands an explanation for his acts.
+One day, Kathir receives a photograph of Meera on his cell phone and becomes shocked.
+He then receives videos of Meera changing her dress in a shop's trial room.
+Kathir rushes to the shop where she is and fights with the employees.
+Meera gets irritated by Kathir's behavior and demands an explanation for his actions.
 Kathir tells her about the video, and she gets upset.
-In spite of Kathir's efforts to console her, she attempts to commit suicide, but Kathir manages to save her.
-Kathir tries to lodge a complaint about the videos in a police station, but the desperation of the police officers to watch the video makes him back off.
+Despite Kathir's efforts to console her, she attempts to commit suicide, but Kathir manages to save her and admits her to a hospital.
+Kathir tries to lodge a complaint about the videos at a police station, but the officers' desperation to watch the video makes him back off.